-- a) straight-line distance from home to school and then, - b) where distances are equal (within 1/10 metre) we will use an electronic list randomiser.
+- a) straight-line distance from home to school and then, - b) where distances are equal (within 1/10 metre) an electronic list randomiser will be used.

-These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+4 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.

-&lt;sup>5 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
+5 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-&lt;sup>6 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
 If evidence is not submitted to the with the application, exceptional need cannot be considered.

-&lt;sup>7 Children whose home lies on the boundary line will be considered to be in the catchment.
+7 Children whose home lies on the boundary line will be considered to be in the catchment.

-&lt;sup>8 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
+8 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
 Siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.

-&lt;sup>9 This will be any salaried person employed at this school.
-Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
-This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
-Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
-All members of staff are an important part of the school community.
-This includes members of staff employed by a third party, whose duties are solely at the school.
+9 This will be any salaried person employed at this school when the application is made.
+Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
+This will be at the member of staff's base school.
+Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.